Digital-Anthropic/cloud-labs/terraform/theory/README.md

 For more information on configuring AWS S3 as a Terraform backend, refer to the [AWS S3 Backend Documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/backends/s3).

-By following these best practices and utilizing cloud storage solutions like Azure Storage Account or AWS S3 Bucket, you can effectively manage and share your Terraform state across developers and ensure consistency in your infrastructure deployments.

 ### Plan and Apply Workflow

 Terraform provides a series of commands to manage and apply your infrastructure configurations in a systematic manner.
 Below are the key steps involved in the Terraform workflow, from initializing your workspace to applying the configuration and checking the resources using `virsh`.